MarkTension/portfolio_react_spruce/src/markdowns/09_more-raw-websites-please.md

 The added upsides for me are 0 hosting costs using github pages.
 And I can write my blog in markdown files directly in the code editor, and deploy a new version with one command 'npm run deploy'.
 This makes the barrier quite low for me to write my thoughts down, or document a project.

 I hope this inspires someone to build their own raw and slightly ugly website and thereby create their unique corner of the internet.

+Some of the corners I keep coming back to are collected in [blogs I like](/blog/blogs-i-like).
+I've also argued the same thing about apps rather than websites in [a more authentic internet and my WalkWalkWalk app](/blog/a-more-authentic-internet-and-my-walk-walk-app), and about who ends up controlling those corners in [the Rhizome and the Borg](/blog/rhizome-vs-borg).